 You have now successfully created a clearing account in QuickBooks.
 You can repeat the aforementioned steps for creating multiple clearing accounts.
 It will behoove you to create multiple clearing accounts for different purposes.

 You can simply create a form or transaction and add this clearing account to it.
 Once you ascertain the account to which you want to send the form or transactions, you can just link them to that particular account.
 After that you can delete the transaction from the clearing account, hence returning its balance to 0.
 Make sure to clear all your clearing accounts before closing your books.

-- How to Delete an Expense in QuickBooks?
+- How to Unvoid an Invoice in QuickBooks?